Firmament: Jewish cosmology

 The firmament also appears in non-rabbinic Jewish literature, such as in the cosmogonic views represented in the apocrypha.
 A prominent example is in the Book of Enoch composed around 300 BC.
 In this text, the sun rises from one of six gates from the east.
 It crosses the sky and sets into a window through the firmament in the west.
 The sun then travels behind the firmament back to the other end of the Earth, from whence it could rise again.
 In the Testament of Solomon, the heavens are conceived in a tripartite structure and demons are portrayed as being capable of flying up to and past the firmament in order to eavesdrop on the decisions of God.
 Another example of Jewish literature describing the firmament can be found in Samaritan poetry.

 Quranic cosmology

-The Quran describes a concrete firmament above the Earth, built by God and lifted up: the firmament is maintained not by any pillars but by God directly maintaining it, in a description resembling that of the Syriac theologian Jacob of Serugh in his Hexaemeron.
+The Quran describes a solid firmament above the Earth, built by God and lifted up: the firmament is maintained not by any pillars but by God directly maintaining it, in a description resembling that of the Syriac theologian Jacob of Serugh in his Hexaemeron.
 Another commonality between the two is in describing the firmament as being decorated by stars.
 The heavens are analogized to a roof, structure, and edifice without crack or fissure.
 It is extremely broad and stretched, but it is also constantly broadening.
-Though there has been some dispute over the exact shape of the Quranic firmament (primarily over whether it is flat or domed), the most recent study by Tabatabaʾi and Mirsadri favors a flat firmament.
+There has been some dispute on whether the Quranic firmament is flat or domed, with the most recent study by Tabatabaʾi and Mirsadri favoring a flat firmament.
 In addition, there are seven heavens or firmaments and they were made from smoke during the creation week, resembling the view of Basil of Caesarea.